 Host Nation Support Introduction

-Host Nation Support or access is defined by many organisations but in this context it means the availability to mount the full spectrum of air operations from an ‘friendly’ facility (air base), these friends and allies may choose to be directly involved in combat operations, offer qualified support or completely deny assistance.
+Host Nation Support or access is defined by many organisations but in this context it means the availability to mount the full spectrum of air operations from a ‘friendly’ facility (airbase), these friends and allies may choose to be directly involved in combat operations, offer qualified support or completely deny assistance.